top of page

 Looking for some kind of elixir to buy, barter for, or bogart in on.

 The band we had come to see, “The Don Ellis Electric Orchestra,” finally came out onstage and started their set.
 Really powerful stuff.
 Incredible energy and sheer force inside their material.
 And to hear it in a “live” setting?
 It only made it that much better.
-The band was doing all of that same poly-rhythmic stuff like we had already heard with them Allman fellers.
-Except this shit was on steroids.
+The band was doing all of that same poly-rhythmic stuff like we'd already heard with them Allman fellers.

 But, then came this one particular tune.